DiademSpecialProjects/BaseMicroFloats.jl/README.md

 ### Technical Notes

 #### SimpleMicroFloats are used to construct other MicroFloat types
+- they are not intended for direct use
   - see UnsignedMicroFloats.jl
   - see SignedMicroFloats.jl

 #### The values of a SimpleMicroFloat are finite non-negative numbers:
 - there is one 0